Pretty Good Measurement for Radiomics: A Quantum-Inspired Multi-Class Classifier for Lung Cancer Subtyping and Prostate Cancer Risk Stratification: Materials and Methods

 \subsubsection{Non-Small-Cell Lung Carcinoma (NSCLC) Dataset}

-The lung cancer cohort was established by merging two public repositories: the NSCLC-Radiomics and NSCLC-Radiogenomics datasets, resulting in 466 patients categorized into four histopathological subtypes: Squamous Cell Carcinoma (SCC, $n=152$), Adenocarcinoma (ADC, $n=150$), Large Cell Carcinoma (LCC, $n=106$), and Not Otherwise Specified (NOS, $n=58$).
-To evaluate the proposed classifier across different diagnostic complexities, the original cohort was partitioned into three distinct datasets with varying labeling schemes: \begin{itemize} \item A \textbf{4-classes dataset} (4-c) comprising all histopathological subtypes (SCC, ADC, LCC, and NOS; $n=466$). \item A \textbf{3-classes dataset} (3-c) excluding the NOS subtype ($n=408$). \item A \textbf{2-classes dataset} (2-c) focusing on the most prevalent subtypes, Squamous Cell Carcinoma and Adenocarcinoma ($n=302$). \end{itemize} To mitigate batch effects inherent in multicenter CT data acquired from different manufacturers (Siemens, CMS, GE, Philips), images were resampled to an isotropic voxel size of $1 \times 1 \times 1 \text{ mm}^3$ using linear interpolation.
+The lung cancer cohort was established by merging two public repositories: the NSCLC-Radiomics \cite{Aerts2014} and NSCLC-Radiogenomics \cite{Bakr2018} datasets, resulting in 466 patients categorized into four histopathological subtypes: Squamous Cell Carcinoma (SCC, $N=152$), Adenocarcinoma (ADC, $N=150$), Large Cell Carcinoma (LCC, $N=106$), and Not Otherwise Specified (NOS, $N=58$).
+Here, $N$ denotes the number of patients in the corresponding subgroup.
+To evaluate the proposed classifier across different diagnostic complexities, the original cohort was partitioned into three distinct datasets with varying labeling schemes: \begin{itemize} \item A \textbf{4-classes dataset} (4-c) comprising all histopathological subtypes (SCC, ADC, LCC, and NOS; $N=466$). \item A \textbf{3-classes dataset} (3-c) excluding the NOS subtype ($N=408$). \item A \textbf{2-classes dataset} (2-c) focusing on the most prevalent subtypes, Squamous Cell Carcinoma and Adenocarcinoma ($N=302$). \end{itemize} To mitigate batch effects inherent in multicenter CT data acquired from different manufacturers (Siemens, CMS, GE, Philips), images were resampled to an isotropic voxel size of $1 \times 1 \times 1 \text{ mm}^3$ using linear interpolation \cite{Pasini2023}.
 The volumes of interest (VOIs) to be examined were provided together with the CT images.
 Feature harmonization was subsequently performed via the ComBat tool to standardize the mean and variance across the different acquisition centers.
+Description of Datasets, Institutions, Manufacturers, Geometric Information and Acquisition Protocol is summarized in Table \ref{tab:nsclc_scanners}.
+Regarding feature extraction, grey-level discretization was performed using a fixed bin count of 64, wavelet decompositions were performed utilizing the Haar transform and LoG filtering utilizing a sigma value in a range from 0.5 to 5.0, with a step of 0.5